We took part in the presentation of the report: The role of higher education institutions in promoting lifelong learning in Catalonia.

 With this information session, we take another step forward in preparing the 2025 mobilities, reaffirming our commitment to internationalisation and to providing close support to both students and their families.

-International measures plan begins: “Innovation Staffmobility: Peer to peer”
+International Measures Plan begins: “Innovation Staffmobility: Peer to peer”

 This week, Barcelona has become the stage for the project “Innovation Staffmobility: Peer to peer.”
 We had the pleasure of hosting a group of teachers from Fondazione Lepido Rocco, Italy, in a shared learning stay with several vocational education and training centers in our city.